kastergarta/hawkathon_front_end/README.md

 ### `Tech stack`

-1. Front-end is build with React.
-First back-end is build with Rails (auth, users, content), second back-end is build with Express (donate).
+1. Front-end is built with React.
+First back-end is built with Rails (auth, users, content), second back-end is built with Express (donate).
 2. React components styled with a [Material-UI](https://material-ui.com).
 3. [EmailJS](https://www.emailjs.com/) for sending greeting mail to every new user.
 4. With [Stripe](https://stripe.com/) visitors of the page can donate.

 ### `Run this App`

-1. To run the App you need to clone this repo, and another two back-end ([Rails](https://github.com/kastergarta/hawkathon_backend_postgres), [Express](https://github.com/kastergarta/Test_ExpressJS_backend)) repos.
+1. To run the App you need to clone this repo and another two back-ends ([Rails](https://github.com/kastergarta/hawkathon_backend_postgres), [Express](https://github.com/kastergarta/Test_ExpressJS_backend)) repos.
 2. Rails app should run on http://localhost:3003 (for custom port use this -> "bundle exec puma -C config/puma.rb -b tcp://127.0.0.1:3003")
 3. Rails part built on top of PostgreSQL.